aydon14/Agario-Server/README.md

 1. Download the main code from GitHub.
 2. Extract into separate folder.
 3. Install node.js: 'https://nodejs.org/'
-4. Run './src/Install Dependencies.bat'
-5. Paste any config file from './Saved Configs' into './src/' folder AND rename file to 'config.ini' (If not done, the server will build a plain config.ini automatically)
+4. Paste any config file from './Saved Configs' into './src/' folder AND rename file to 'config.ini' (If not done, the server will build a plain config.ini automatically)
 5. Run './src/Start.bat'

 # Multiplayer Installation